brunoroncete/gym-project/README.md

 ![Cards Membership](assets/images/siteindex.png)

-The home page is divided in two rows, one with the logo and a background and another with a join now buttow and cards showing the membership prices.
+The home page is divided into two rows, one with the logo and a background and another with a join now button and cards showing the membership prices.

 ### Classes Page